Hydrogen Fuel - A Reality

 Where it normally takes a tremendous amount of energy to convert reactants to products - the addition of a catalyst can decrease the amount of energy required, and speed the reaction up!
-Speeding up the reaction means that more hydrogen is produced at a greater rate with less energy required.
+Speeding up the reaction means that more hydrogen is produced at a greater rate.

 The opportunity and profile information was provided by the user.
 InvestorContacts.co.za has not verified any of the information.
 Therefore, it may not be complete or accurate for your purposes.

 All trademarks mentioned are the property of the respective owners. [ ! ] Report listing | Request removal of a listing

 Recent Visitor Locations